 The first Ancient Greek philosophers held a rationalist approach to the theory of knowledge.
 This means that they believed true knowledge comes from the mind, which is rational, and not from the senses, which can be tricked.

-Socrates was a mind-body dualist, this means that he thought that the mind is composed of a different substance to the brain.
+Socrates was a mind-body dualist.
+This means he thought that the mind is composed of a different substance to the brain.
 The argument that the mind is made of a substance that does obey the laws of physics is known as physicalism or materialism.